7rebux/7rebux/README.md

 ![Discord](https://img.shields.io/badge/Discord-rebux777-blueviolet)

 I'm always open to discussing interesting projects and collaborations.
-Feel free to reach out to me via email at contact@nilsosswald.de or send me a message on Discord.
+Feel free to reach out to me via email at contact@nilsosswald.de or send me a message on Discord (rebux777).
 You can also learn more about me on [my portfolio](https://www.nilsosswald.de/).

 <br/>